DragmonX/DragmonX/README.md

 ### Hi there 👋

-- I am an undergrad at IIT Kharagpur pursuing Computer Science and Engineering.
-I really like to learn algorithms, solve problems - coding and non-coding and i really love to interact with anyone and everyone.
+I am an undergrad at IIT Kharagpur pursuing Computer Science and Engineering.
+I really like to learn algorithms, solve problems - coding and non-coding and I really love to interact with anyone and everyone.
 I can code fluently in C++ and python.

 -👯 Looking to interact with people

 -🌱 Learning ML and advanced =algorithms

 -📫 Reach me at: https://dragmonx.github.io/

 <!--